Alachua County Board of County Commissioners Visa Sponsorship Jobs USA

 Minimum Qualifications

-Bachelor’s degree in business administration, human resources, or social services and two (2) years’ experience in staffing, recruiting, or workforce development of which one (1) year of experience in direct management or a lead/coordinating role; or any equivalent combination of related training and experience.
+Bachelor's degree in business administration, public administration, management information systems, or a related field and three years progressively responsible professional experience in administrative or management services, including planning, organizing, budgeting, finance, or accounting, and conducting high-level administrative, organizational, or related studies; or any equivalent combination of related training and experience.
+A Master's degree in a related field may substitute for two years' experience.
 Applicants within six months of meeting the minimum education/experience requirement may be considered for trainee status.
+Debt management and capital planning and budgeting experience desirable.

-Successful completion of pre-hire drug screen and successful completion of all applicable background checks pre-hire and ongoing are required.
+Successful completion of all applicable background checks, pre-hire and ongoing are required.

 Position Summary